|Extending the range of a Wi-Fi network

 Do you know what your speed should be?
 If not, ask your ISP.
 Note that Internet speeds are measured in two directions.
 The speed from the Internet to you is known as the "download" speed and its the one being referred to whenever a single number is offered.
 The speed from you out to the Internet is known as the "upload" speed.
 Cable Internet connections have a download speed that is much faster than the upload speed.
 Fiber optic connections tend to have similar download and upload speeds.
 Most people, most of the time, are concerned with the download speed.

 It is unrealistic to get the advertised speed all the time.
 If, for example, your download speed should be 200Mbps (mega bits per second) and the speed tests are around 180Mbps, all is well.
 Expect speeds to vary all the time.
-There may even be a rush hour.
-That is, you may find that certain times of the day are consistently slower than other times.
+There may even be a rush hour, a time of day when the Internet is consistently slower.
+Thus, running tests at different times of day is a good idea.

 If the speed is not what you are paying for, contact your ISP.
 They may have their own speed test web page that they will want you to use.
 If you have your own router, your ISP will probably want you to run speed tests with your router disconnected.
 Fair enough.
 Note that when you first connect directly to the modem, you may not get on-line at all.
 If so, power off the modem, wait a minute, power it on and wait another minute before testing.